koorchik/js-validator-livr/README.md

 ## LIVR.Validator.defaultAutoTrim(isAutoTrim)
 Enables or disables automatic trim for input data.
 If is on then every new validator instance will have auto trim option enabled

+## LIVR.util

+List of usefull utils for writing your rules (see source code)

 # OBJECT METHODS